 Robert Craigen, BSc.
 (Math, UBC), MMath (Waterloo), PhD (Pure Math, Waterloo)

-In addition to our own training program, I am the director of the IIMS/University of Manitoba High School Problem Solving Workshop, which prepares students from the Winnipeg area to write mathematics competitions each January/February.
-I am the director of the Manitoba Mathematical Competition, written by Grade 12 students across the province.
-I consult with local schools about their own training programs, and I act as a local liaison to the Center for Education in Mathematics and Computing in Waterloo, which organizes most of the Canada-wide public school mathematics competitions.
-Through my work on the MMC I am also an executive member of the Manitoba Association of Mathematics Teachers, acting as Contest Representative.
+In addition to our own training program, for several years I directed of the IIMS/University of Manitoba High School Problem Solving Workshop, preparing Manitoba students each year to write mathematics competitions.
+I currently am Director of the Manitoba Mathematical Competition (MMC), for Grade 12 students.
+I consult with local schools about their own training programs and provide resources for High School Teachers and training for Olympiad-level high school mathletes.
+By virtue of my work with the MMC I am also an executive member of the Manitoba Association of Mathematics Teachers.
 I am occasionally asked to speak to students as part of enrichment activities at local schools.
-While I was at the University of Lethbridge I developed a self-help extra-curricular workbook for incoming students whose public school education hadn’t prepared them for university-level mathematics.
-My own research is in the field of Combinatorial Matrix Theory, for which I received early-career recognition in the form of the Kirkman Medal in Combinatorics.
+During my time at the University of Lethbridge I developed a self-help extra-curricular workbook for incoming students who felt unprepared for university-level mathematics.
+I do research in the field of Combinatorial Matrix Theory, for which I received early-career recognition in the form of the Kirkman Medal in Combinatorics.

-In 1995 I was asked to act as University Representative on the Province of Manitoba’s Curriculum Steering Committee for Mathematics.
-This committee was tasked with the job of overseeing the implementation of the WNCP curriculum in Manitoba.
-I spent 3 years wading through hundreds of pages of detailed descriptions of K-12 educational outcomes, not seeing much of the forest, owing to the trees.
+In 2005 I was asked to act as a representative of the professional mathematics community on the Province of Manitoba’s Curriculum Steering Committee for Mathematics.
+This committee was tasked with the job of overseeing the implementation of the WNCP curriculum in Manitoba (WNCP is currently used in some form across 8 provinces).
+I spent 3 years wading through hundreds of pages of detailed descriptions of K-12 math, not seeing much “forest”, on account of the “trees”.
 Initially I believed that as a member of this committee I would be able to contribute to the content and philosophy of the curriculum from the perspective of a professional mathematician.
 I soon learned that the philosophy guiding this curriculum was determined by a process at a different level, and that the draft documents we were looking at came to us more-or-less complete.
 Our input into the curriculum itself was on a micro, not a macro level.

-Mired in the micro-level detail it was not until the end of that 3 year period that it dawned on me that I was not looking at a mere rearrangement of topics with tweaks here and there, but a sweeping change that would wrest the most important algorithms of elementary arithmetic altogether from classrooms across the West, involving millions of children in an unwarranted, and in my mind quite alarming, social/educational experiment.
+Mired in the micro-level detail it was not until 2008 that it dawned on me that I was not looking at a mere rearrangement of topics with tweaks here and there, but a sweeping change that would wrest the most important algorithms of elementary arithmetic altogether from classrooms across the West, plunging millions of children into an unwarranted, and in my mind quite alarming, social/educational experiment.

-During those 3 years I also slowly became aware of a radical shift in classroom methodology that was being promoted along with the new curriculum, that is not easily inferred from the documents themselves, but aggressively promoted through training for teachers in the use of the new curricular materials: Over a large portion at the heart the elementary school mathematical experience, “skills” are no longer to be “drilled”.
+During that time I also slowly became aware of a radical shift in classroom methodology that was being promoted along with the new curriculum, that is not easily inferred from the documents themselves, but aggressively promoted through training for teachers in the use of the new curricular materials: Over a large portion at the heart the elementary school mathematical experience, “skills” are no longer to be “drilled”.
 Indeed, “skills” and “algorithms” are demagogued as foils to students’ understanding.
-Through this false dichotomy a case is made that skills development through repetition and practice of standard procedures must be eliminated so that students will come away with a better understanding of mathematics.
+A false dichotomy is constructed, suggesting that skills development through repetition and practice of standard procedures must be eliminated so that students will come away with a better understanding of mathematics.

 Challenging this dichotomy on the committee I discovered that it was the opinion of educational leaders that teachers are not able to teach the standard algorithms to students with understanding and that the manner in which skills are set up in classrooms acts as a replacement for deeper development of cognitive understanding.
 Further, I perceived that there was little confidence in the teachers’ own understanding of the algorithms, which of course is a prerequisite to their ability to teach it.